Scaranman/Portfolio-Site/content/ja/project/GuestPass/index.md

 Guest pass is really interesting because of it's dynamic between two types of users: a customer who owns a Elements-based access control security system, and a user who is visiting one of customers locations.
 As a young designer it was a very enjoyable problem to tackle and I learned a lot about the process of figuring out user flows in such a system.
 I also learned a lot about animations and how to utilize them to make my designs more usable.

 Guest Pass was successfully put in production in Q4 of 2021.

+Since its introduction to Elements, Guest Pass has been a major differentiator to competition and has been included in every demo to potential customers.
+Additionally, Guest Pass has since recieved numurous requests for additional features and functionality to make it even more useful.
+Unfortunately, I'm not able to share any metric data due to LenelS2 company policy, but from information I have been given, it appoears that Guest Pass has been a massive success.